-If you would like to attend a seminar, online course or an on-campus course just to learn more about biotechnology in plants, or to even work on a college degree, follow the Education Links.
-Or give Kathy Schindler a quick call/email for more information on educational opportunities at: 402.472.1730, e-mail: firstname.lastname@example.org
+If you would like to attend a seminar, online course or an on-campus course to learn more about biotechnology in plants or work on a college degree, contact Kathy Schindler in the Department of Agronomy and Horticulture at 402.472.1730 or e-mail firstname.lastname@example.org

 More Details on the Steps

 Click links here below to watch animations (in a new window) which depict more details involved with each of these steps:

 Step 4 - Putting the New Gene into a Plant